 About Tomb of Cyrus the Great

-The Tomb of Cyrus the Great is located in the former Persian capital of Pasargadae, now a UNESCO-listed town in Iran.
+The Tomb of Cyrus the Great, located in the former Persian capital of Pasargadae, is a monument thought to have once housed the corpse of Cyrus the Great, the founder of the ancient Achaemenid Empire.
+It is now a UNESCO-listed town in Iran.

 The Tomb of Cyrus the Great is one of the main historic sites of modern Pasargadae.
 A stepped limestone structure crowned with a rectangular chamber, the Tomb of Cyrus the Great dates back to approximately 540-530 BC.

-Legend has it that when Alexander the Great conquered Pasargadae in 330 BC, he had the tomb renovated in honour of Cyrus the Great.
+What was inside the tomb of Cyrus?
+Legend has it that when Alexander the Great conquered Pasargadae in 330 BC, Alexander visited the tomb and had it renovated in honour of Cyrus the Great.
 However, it has never been conclusively proved that this is indeed the tomb of the great Persian king.
-In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulayman, accounting for various additions such as its carved mihrab, added in the 1970’s.
+In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulayman, accounting for various additions such as its carved mihrab, added in the 1970s.

 Restoration works started in 2003 and continued to October 2008.
 The tomb chamber itself, built from white limestone, is two meters wide, two meters high, and three meters deep.
 It once contained a gold sarcophagus, Cyrus’ arms, his jewellery, and a cloak.